 I just started with black tea flavour with milk then since then different flavours were introduced and it can be distinguished into two types the fruit-flavoured teas and milk teas hence you see flavours like taro, red bean, strawberry, peach, melon and mango to name some.
 Today we will be making some red bean version which is our family favourite, with this we will be using some fresh milk and real red beans.

-You can also adjust the strength of the tea by adding or removing tea bags.
+You can buy ready-made red bean paste so you don’t have to cook them at home You can adjust the strength of the tea by adding or removing tea bags.